DeanProgramming/WeatherApp/README.md

    - Navigate to the project directory: `cd WeatherApp`

 3. **API Setup**
-   - Find API key called "API_KEY" and import a free api key from [f](https://openweathermap.org/api)
+   - Find API key called "API_KEY" and import a free api key from [Open Weather](https://openweathermap.org/api)

 4. **Run the Application**
    - Run the application using the following command: `dotnet run`